soumyag123/Face-Recognition-Attendance-System/README.md

 ## About The Project
 * Face Recognition Attendance System built during Microsoft Engage 2022.
-* The project aims to elimate the current conventional attendance system which is done manually.
+* The project aims to eliminate the current conventional attendance system which is done manually.
 * It detects and matches student face to mark attendance automatically.
 * The faculty generates the unique authentication code which is validated on student side to mark attendance.